|

 4. How does one become a member of the SILL Board?

 The Board is always looking for new members who are willing to participate actively in the work of SILL.
 Usually, the Board is interested in people with specific skills to perform certain functions, e.g., recruiting speakers, public relations experts, accounting, database management, etc. The people selling tickets at the door and ushering at SILL lectures may be Board members or other volunteers.
-If you are interested in becoming involved in SILL, please speak to a Board member at any lecture or complete the application form.
+If you are interested in becoming involved in SILL, please speak to a Board member at any lecture or go to Contact Us and click on Information Request Form.
+Under Subject, select Board Membership and fill out the form.
+You will be contacted.

 5. Can I help even if I don't have the time to serve on the Board?

-Yes, there are many people whose involvement is limited to selling tickets, counting admissions, or ushering at one lecture series.
-The important thing is that you show up regularly since we will be counting on you.
+Yes, you can become a volunteer selling tickets, counting admissions, or ushering at a lecture series.
 Normally, the work is done when the lecture begins, and the volunteers attend the lectures without charge.
+Go to Contact Us and click on Volunteer for more information.

 6. How is SILL financed?

-The vast majority of SILL revenue comes from the sale of tickets.
-Increasingly, revenue from the Friends of SILL has been needed to ensure a positive operating budget.
+The vast majority of SILL revenue comes from the sale of tickets and contributions from the Friends of SILL.
 We have exercised considerable effort to hold down the price of tickets, making SILL a relative bargain compared with other leisure and educational activities in Sarasota.

 7. How can I contribute to the Friends of SILL?